prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The field controls if and how PVCs are deleted during the lifecycle of a StatefulSet.
+<p>persistentVolumeClaimRetentionPolicy is the field controls if and how PVCs are deleted during the lifecycle of a StatefulSet.
 The default behavior is all PVCs are retained.
 This is an alpha field from kubernetes 1.23 until 1.26 and a beta field from 1.26.
 It requires enabling the StatefulSetAutoDeletePVC feature gate.</p>